 Disablement Benefit is a compensation payment and can be paid at the same time as most social welfare payments including Jobseeker’s Benefit, Jobseeker’s Allowance, Disability Allowance, Invalidity Pension, State Pension and One-Parent Family Payment.
 It is not considered as means for most social welfare means-assessed schemes except in the case of Supplementary Welfare Allowance or Working Family Payment.

 Disablement Benefit is disregarded for the means test for Fuel Allowance from January 2023.

 You may get Disablement Benefit if you suffer a loss of physical or mental faculty because of:

 - An accident while travelling (on an unbroken journey) directly to or from work

 Loss of physical or mental faculty

-The extent of disablement is assessed following an examination by a Medical Assessor, who will assess the extent of your loss of faculty as a result of your occupational accident or disease.
+The extent of your disablement is assessed by a Department of Social Protection Medical Assessor.
+The Medical Assessor determines the extent of your loss of faculty resulting from your occupational accident or disease.
 'Loss of faculty' means your inability to enjoy a normal lifestyle because of the loss, or partial loss, of your ordinary physical or mental abilities as a result of your occupational injury or disease.
 In assessing the degree of loss of faculty, account is taken of how your current physical and mental condition compares to your pre-accident state of health, and how you compare with a healthy person of the same age and sex.

 Examples of assessments are as follows: